2022 applications now open through July 31, 2022

 Fertilizer and manure application to crops in the State of Utah help maximize yields and improve soil health.
 However, the over application of nutrients can be expensive and have adverse impacts on the environment, including water quality.

-The Division of Water Quality (DWQ), in cooperation with the Utah Department of Agriculture and Food (UDAF) have begun the Voluntary Agricultural Incentive Program to help farming operations develop Comprehensive Nutrient Management Plans (CNMPs) that will help producers maximize crop yields while staying in compliance with state water quality regulations.
+The Utah Department of Agriculture and Food (UDAF), in cooperation with the Division of Water Quality (DWQ), has begun the Voluntary Agricultural Incentive Program to help farming operations develop Comprehensive Nutrient Management Plans (CNMPs) that will help producers maximize crop yields while staying in compliance with state water quality regulations.

 Participants in the Voluntary Agricultural Incentive Program will be able to sit down with Nutrient Management Planners from UDAF to discuss their agricultural operation; then utilizing soil tests, manure tests and crop nutrient uptake the planner can develop a CNMP that will identify best management practices for each operation.

-As an incentive to participate in this program, DWQ has agreed to pay each producer a one-time $1,000 payment to work with a UDAF planner to develop a CNMP.
-Once the plan is complete, the $1,000 payment will be made to the producer.
+As an incentive to participate in this program, UDAF has agreed to pay each producer a one-time $1,000 payment to work with a conservation planner to develop a CNMP.
+Once the plan is completed, the $1,000 payment will be made to the producer.
 This $1,000 can be used to cover the cost of soil and manure test that the cooperator will collect to develop the CNMP.
-After the CNMP has been implemented for a one-year period, DWQ will then pay the producer $12/acre for each acre covered under their CNMP.
+After the CNMP has been implemented for a one-year period, UDAF will then pay the producer $12/acre for each acre covered under their CNMP.
 At the end of each year the producer will sit down with their Nutrient Management Planner and review their soil tests, manure tests, and application records.
-If the planner determines that the plan was followed correctly the annual payment will be submitted to DWQ and a check will be issued to the producer.
+If the planner determines that the plan was followed correctly the annual payment will be submitted to UDAF and a check will be issued to the producer.

-The application cut off period for the Voluntary Agriculture Incentive Program will be July 31st, 2021.
-If you are interested in participating in this program complete the attached application and submit it to Jim Bowcutt (email@example.com) or Hannah Freeze (firstname.lastname@example.org) before Close of Business on July 31st.
+The application cut off period for the Voluntary Agriculture Incentive Program will be July 31st, 2022.
+If you are interested in participating in this program complete the attached application and submit it to Hannah Freeze (firstname.lastname@example.org) before the close of business on July 31st.
 All applications will go through a ranking process, and funding will be awarded based on the need and potential water quality benefits of each application.